5 Common Residential Electrical Issues

 Ensure all bulb connections are tight and fixtures are correctly grounded for flickering lights.
 Loose fixture mounts can cause shorting.
 Test outlets and switches with a voltage tester to see if power is intermittent.

-Also, inspect electrical cords for damage, exposed wires, and loose plugs, which can cause arcing shorts.
+Also, electrical cords, exposed wires, and loose plugs, which can cause arcing shorts, should be inspected for damage.
 Check the junction boxes behind outlets and switches for discoloured, overheated signs that wires are failing.
 Damage inside walls often remains unseen, so use caution.

 Tracing down faulty wiring takes diligence, but preventing electrical fires and shocks requires locating potential hazards.
-If problems persist after inspecting fixtures, cords, and junction points, you may need an electrician to diagnose the home’s wiring and electrical load thoroughly.
+If problems persist after inspecting fixtures, cords, and junction points, you may need an electrician to thoroughly diagnose the home’s wiring and electrical load.
 Safety should remain the top priority.

 Circuit breakers are designed to trip and shut off power to a circuit when they detect an overload or short.
 But breakers can wear out over time and become prone to nuisance tripping or failing to trip when needed.
 Resetting or replacing malfunctioning breakers is critical to maintaining safe electrical service.